Where to stay in Bali? Buzzing Towns vs Unspoiled Nature

 Rainforest valleys, rafting on the rivers, ancient temples and beautiful coffee plantations.
 Ubud is the cultural heart of Bali surrounded by artisan towns and sacred places.
 The town itself is lively and happening with a spiritual and artistic atmosphere.
 Many vegan and health-food cafes, museums, spas, restaurants and bars exist.
 Ubud is also famous for the Monkey Forest, the Ubud Market and the palace where you can watch traditional Balinese dance performances.
 Stay in the centre, and you are up for shopping, dining, yoga and artisan workshops.
 There are also many amazing nature villas located around Ubud, away from the crowds and for example overlooking the river gorge.
 In Central Bali, you will also find the famous Pura Besakih temple, Mount Batur, Lake Batur, and Jatiluwih Rice terraces.
 In the mountain village of Bedugul, there is the beautiful lake temple Ulun Danu Beratan Temple and the Botanical Gardens.

-Villa in the centre: Pros and cons
+Villa in The Centre: Pros and cons

 If you love to eat out, lounge at trendy beach clubs, go party till late and have modern amenities nearby, you probably want to stay somewhere central in a tourist town.
 A place where you can get around on foot or grab a taxi on the corner of every street.
 Here are the pros and cons of staying in the centre of a famous tourist town in Bali: